-The desired access rate and the bank access time determined how many banks were needed to access memory without stalls.
+In Chapter 5 we saw that the desired access rate and the bank access time determined how many banks were needed to access a memory without a stall.
 The next example shows how these timings work out in a vector processor.

-Suppose we want to fetch a vector of 64 elements starting at byte address 136, and a memory access takes 6 clocks.
+- Example Suppose we want to fetch a vector of 64 elements starting at byte address 136, and a memory access takes 6 clocks.
 How many memory banks must we have to support one fetch per clock cycle?
 With what addresses are the banks accessed?
-When will the various elements arrive at the CPU?

-Six clocks per access require at least six banks, but because we want the number of banks to be a power of two, we choose to have eight banks.
-Figure F.7 shows the timing for the first few sets of accesses for an eight-bank system with a 6clock-cycle access latency.
+When will the various elements arrive at the CPU? - Answer Six clocks per access require at least six banks, but because we want the number of banks to be a power of two, we choose to have eight banks.
+Figure G.7 shows the timing for the first few sets of accesses for an eight-bank system with a 6-clock-cycle access latency.